 Home adaptations and disability equipment

-The assessment will consider what equipment and home adaptations you need to allow you to live independently and whether you need any care services to replace care you may have received at home, for example, from family members.
+The assessment will consider what equipment and home adaptations you need to allow you to live independently.
+It will also consider whether you need any care services to replace care you may have received at home, for example, from family members.
 You may be able to get a Disabled Facilities Grant to help with the cost of these.

 If you want to move into private rental accommodation, think about whether the property is suitable for your needs.
-Private landlords do not have to make adjustments to their properties for disabled tenants, although you may be able to make (and pay for) an adjustment yourself with your landlord's permission.
+Private landlords do not have to make adjustments to their properties for disabled tenants.
+However, you may be able to make (and pay for) an adjustment yourself with your landlord's permission.

 This may be on the condition that you remove or reverse the adjustment at the end of your tenancy.

 You can find out more about your rights as a tenant from the Equality and Human Rights Commission.

 Another choice is to apply for a housing executive or housing association flat or house.
 These properties are sometimes called social housing.